Domestication of Ficus carica: Historical significance

-Fig trees and fig fruits have many different historical and cultural references.
+Fig trees and fig fruits have many historical and cultural references.
 In art, fig leaves have been used to cover the sexual characteristics of muse, forming a representation of modesty and vulnerability.
 There are also many references to figs within the Bible.
 One example being, when Adam and Eve dress themselves with fig leaves after eating the forbidden fruit.
 Perhaps this suggesting that the leaves serve as some form of protection.
 In another section of the Bible Jesus curses a fig tree.
 They are also present in different aspects of Greek mythology.
 They are, for example, known as the sacred tree to the god Dionysus, god of wine and fertility.
 They appear within a portion of the Qur'an that is titled "The Fig" in Arabic.
 It can also be found in another section of the Qur'an, in which the fig is referred to as "a fruit that descended from paradise".
 In Rome, figs were thought to represent femininity, due to the appearance of the fleshy inside of the fruit.
 In this society, figs were meant as a way of presenting weakness.
 In the sense, they appeared in a much more negative light than in other cultural contexts.

 Dispersal

-As time went on, figs were spread from their indigenous region of Western Asia, and their comfortable home in the Mediterranean, throughout many other places around the world (of course, despite their increasing ability to grow in many different regions, the Mediterranean still remains the ideal location for the raising of figs).
+As time went on, figs were spread from their indigenous region of Western Asia, and their comfortable home in the Mediterranean, throughout many other places around the world (of course, despite their increasing ability to grow in many regions, the Mediterranean still remains the ideal location for the raising of figs).
 They migrated into Afghanistan and expanded to southern Germany and the Canary Islands.
 They made their way to England and then China, and eventually to Japan, South Africa, India, Australia, the United States (California to be more specific), and of course many other places around the globe.
-Figs soon found themselves woven into the economy of many different countries.
+Figs soon found themselves woven into the economy of many countries.
 The production, import, and export of figs is vital in some regions.
 For example, in 2010, Turkey was the number one exporter and producer of figs in the world, producing around 24% of the world's supply and exporting around 254, 838 metric tons.
 Egypt was the second largest producer, producing around 184,972 metric tons.
 Austria trailed Turkey as the second largest exporter, exporting somewhere near 6,131 metric tons.
 In 2009, France, Austria, and Germany were the top 3 importers of figs, with Canada trailing as number 4.
 The demand for figs has remained steady for many years and it looks as though it will stay that way for a while, or perhaps even increase, which would of course be good news for the countries that lead in the fig trade.